seanrcollings/arc/docs/docs/usage/parameters/sources.md

 ```
 If the parameter is optional, the user will be still be prompted, but the user can enter an empty input by just pressing *Enter* and the default will be used.

-TODO: Customzing the prompt object
+You can customize the prompt via a [configuration](../../reference/config.md) parameter.

 ### Getter Function
 Getter functions are a way to provide a default for an argument, based on the result of a function call.